dingeldey/backup/README.md

 # backup script
 This project features a script using rsync to make backups with the possibility of creating incremental backups.
 Only use it to backup directories to a backup directory.
 If you put files directly in the specified backup directory, when removing them it is not possible to remove them in the backup in an incremental backup.

+## TODO
+Fail when source appears to be empty.

 ## Prerequisites
 - Python3
 - rsync